Kristin Jones: Career

 Kristin Jones maintains both studio and public practices creating site-specific, time-based projects that work within the context of an environment and its natural phenomena.
 Working collaboratively across disciplines and media, she creates installations, works on and paper, and time-lapse photography.
 After living in Rome for sixteen years, Jones began work on TEVERETERNO, an ambitious large-scale collaboration with a multitude of artists, Roman colleagues, and with the City itself.

 Jones has created numerous works for the public domain in partnership with Andrew Ginzel, notably commissions for the City of New York including Metronome for Union Square (under the auspices of the Public Art Fund and the Municipal Art Society), Oculus for the Metropolitan Transit Authority at the World Trade Center/Chambers Street Subway Station, and Mnemonics for Stuyvesant High School.
 Public projects beyond New York include Fathom in Ephriam, Utah, and Apposito at the University of Boulder, Colorado, among others.
 Their temporary installations have exhibited internationally at the Solomon R. Guggenheim Museum, the Kunsthalle in Basel and the Whitney Museum at Philip Morris.
 Their collaborators include Merce Cunningham, Edmund Campion and Chandralekha.

 Along with Ginzel, Jones was part of the design team for the Master Plan of the Hudson River Park.
-Working with design professionals and technical experts directed by Quennell Rothschild Associates and Signe Neilsen, the team worked to reimagine and revive the once derelict waterfront of the 4.5 mile long, 550 acre park on Manhattan’s West Side/ Today it exists as one of New York City’s most vital and iconic public destinations and is considered a triumph of urban planning and development.
+Working with design professionals and technical experts directed by Quennell Rothschild Associates and Signe Neilsen, the team worked to revive the derelict waterfront of the 4.5 mile long, 550 acre park on Manhattan’s West Side.
+Today it exists as a prominent public destination in New York City.